Celtic symbols for getting a tattoo in Ireland

 Tips for Irish Translation for tattoos

 Gaelic or Irish is still spoken, but it is referred to here as simply Irish or “Gaeilge” as Gaelic usually means Scottish Gaelic.
 Irish is taught in all schools in the Republic and it is mandatory in many professions to obtain a degree.
-Traditional Irish speakers in the areas known as the Gaeltacht speak Irish all throughout their school and personal lives and there is compulsory learning of Irish in primary schools in Ireland.
+Traditional Irish speakers in the areas known as the Gaeltacht speak Irish throughout their school and personal lives.
+There is compulsory learning of Irish in primary schools in Ireland.

 These days more people in urban areas are learning Irish and classes are becoming more and more popular in all areas of the country.